good

 Add additional columns and fields to your table.

-However, you can also click on a particular task and open a detailed view that shows its fields.
-These include its status, who's responsible for it, its start and end dates, description, budget, attachments, and potential subtasks or dependencies (more on this below).
+You can also click on a task to open a more detailed view.
+Here, you'll see all fields of the selected task at a glance — from project status, project manager, start and end dates, to project description, budget, attachments, and any subtasks or dependencies (more on this below).

-You'll also find a comments section that you can use to discuss the assignment with team members.
+You'll also find a comments section that you can use to discuss the task with your team members.

 Custom fields in Wrike.

-Wrike offers the most important field types, including formulas that can automatically calculate table data.
-Still, the selection isn't as big as with Airtable or monday:
+Overall, Wrike supports the most important field types, including a nifty formula field that can automatically calculate table data.
+Still, the selection isn't as big as with competitors like Airtable or monday.com:

 WrikeAirtablemondayNotionClickUpSmartsheetAsanaTeamworkTrelloMeisterTaskBasecamp